mozilla/fx-private-relay/METRICS.md

       alt="Banner on the Email Masks dashboard prompting to download Firefox" />](./docs/img/emails-banner-firefox.png)

-- The user clicks "Get Firefox" in "Relay even better in Firefox" banner
+- The user clicks "Get Firefox" in the "Relay is even better in Firefox" banner
   - `eventCategory`: `Download Firefox`
   - `eventAction`: `Engage`
   - `eventLabel`: `profile-banner-download-firefox`